On Overtourism, for Locals and Travellers

 - Preventing more souvenir shops, hotels, or anything specifically geared towards tourists.
 This seems silly but part of what made me upset about Eze (France) is that so much of the town had succumbed to tourism that it had lost a lot of its identity.
 This was because the locals decided to turn every building into a souvenir shop, and the town’s castle into a hotel.
 Putting money towards local businesses would be a much better way for the government to spend its gain.

-You can also tell tourists and expats how you feel.
-Yes, it’s considered rude to Americans to say anything negative, but they’re in your domain now.
-If someone does something that’s rude in your culture – let’s say they litter or only get one item from a menu when they’re in a sit-down restaurant – tell them.
+You can also tell tourists and expats how you feel when they’re being rude in your culture.
+They’re in your domain now.
+If someone does something – let’s say they litter or only get one item from a menu when they’re in a sit-down restaurant – tell them.
 Say, “Could you please throw your trash in the bin?” or, “This is a restaurant.
 You need to order more than just a side dish, or you can go to a cafe.”
 Tourists are often unaware of cultural differences, and now you’re letting them know.
 If they’re rude, they can leave.
 But not all tourists are made the same.

-The important thing is to learn to breathe and be happy.
+The important thing is to learn to breathe, let things go, and be happy.
 You’re not going to win the overtourism battle but you can find peace in it.

 There’s a lot you can do to help overtourism that doesn’t involve staying away from the hot tourist destinations you want to see.
 But first, I’m going to ask a very controversial question: should you be travelling?